russdanner/craftercms-mcp-server-plugin/README.md

 # Model Context Protocol (MCP) Server Implementation in CrafterCMS

 ## Overview
-Installs a baseline a MCP server into your CrafterCMS Engine instance.
+Installs a baseline MCP server into your CrafterCMS Engine instance.

 ## Presequsits
 This project relies on external dependencies.
-You will need to configure gapes based dependency downloads and the Groovy sandbox in order for this functionality to work.
+You will need to configure Grape-based dependency downloads and the Groovy sandbox for this functionality to work.

-In a test environment you can disable the sandoox rather than using whitelist/blacklist features to ease installation.
+In a test environment, you can disable the sandbox instead of using the whitelist/blacklist features to simplify installation.

-### Simple Presequsit Installation
+### Installation
 In `CRAFTER_HOME/bin/apache-tomcat/shared/classes/org/crafter/engine/extension/server-config.properties` add the following lines:
 ```
 crafter.engine.groovy.sandbox.enable=false